 The Chestnut Tree, a tree of antiquity has been found from Sardis in Asia Minor to all portions of Europe, the mountainous Mediterranean, Southwest and Eastern Asia and North America.
 The first known plantings of chesnuts was discovered around 2000 BC.
 The Chestnut genus Castanea, belongs to the family Fagaceae, which also includes ash and beech trees.

-The Chestnut Tree is a deciduous nut bearing tree that requires a partner for pollination.
+Willis Orchard Company has deciduous nut bearing chestnut trees for sale that require a partner for pollination.
 The sweet nuts ripen in the fall of the year and are excellent for roasting or candied.
 As well as being consumed fresh, chestnuts can also be canned, pureed, or preserved in sugar or syrup.
 Nutritionally, chestnut fruits are considered a carbohydrate that contains very little fat, mostly unsaturated, and no gluten.
 Fresh chestnuts have less calories than walnuts, almonds, other nuts and dried fruit.

 The Castanea does not grow well on alkaline soils and prefers a pH range 5.5-6.
 It grows best in a soil that has good drainage with adequate moisture and the tree prefers sloping, deep soils and soils derived from granite and sandstone; it also does not like shallow or heavy soils with impermeable clay subsoils.
 The Chinese chestnut prefers a fertile, well-drained soil, but it can grow well in fairly dry, rocky, or poor soils.